 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-Modern headlines scream warnings about the latest animal-to-people diseases including SARS, bird flu, and most recently, a coronavirus outbreak suspected to jump species from critters, originating in China.
+Modern headlines scream warnings about the latest animal-to-people diseases including SARS, bird flu, and most infamously, a coronavirus outbreak from critters, originating in China.
 Technically termed zoonosis, such diseases not only make animals sick but can also jump species from an animal to a human under normal conditions.
 In rare cases, humans can infect pets.

 There are over 200 known zoonoses, but we associate only a handful with pets.
 Is canine coronavirus contagious to humans?
 What about the cat coronavirus?
 There are MANY kinds of coronaviruses.
 While the canine and feline coronaviruses (FIP is a mutated version in cats) can cause problems in your pets, there is no evidence that the canine coronavirus or feline coronavirus (that most commonly cause diarrhea) are contagious to people.